NEWS ARCHIVE

 May 2006

-The Institute for Advanced Technology in the Humanities is pleased to announce The
+The Institute for Advanced Technology in the Humanities is pleased to announce

-of American Archivists’ 2006 C.F.
+Society of American Archivists' 2006 C.F.
 W. Coker Award.
-The

-Walt Whitman Archive provides searchable, browse-able, and comprehensible guide using Encoded Archival Description for item-level description of cross-institutional manuscripts of this significant American poet.
-The guide may serve as a model for future scholar-librarian-archivist collaborations developing finding aids of cross-institutional holdings.
+The Walt Whitman Archive provides searchable, browse-able, and comprehensible guide using Encoded Archival Description for item-level description of cross-institutional manuscripts of this significant American poet.

 The Institute for Advanced Technology in the Humanities sponsored a few lectures on various innovations and practices in digital humanities.
 The subjects range from digital panoramic photography to developing tools for humanist scholars.
 Check out the full list of IATH Lectures.